 In addition to needing a retrospective or date of death appraisal during the settlement process, often times the ordering party will also request a ‘current value’ appraisal in order to determine current market value for purposes of sale or settlement between heirs.

 Regardless of your needs or the elapsed time, our team of certified appraisers at Maryland Appraisals understands the complexities involved in assessing the value of a property under these difficult circumstances and we’ll provide you with the best possible experience.

-Our Senior Appraisers have nearly 50 years’ of combined experience dealing with estate and date of death valuations.
-In fact, a large number of attorneys, accountants and financial planners have come to rely on Maryland Appraisal for our opinion of values when formulating real property values during estate settlement proceedings.
+Our Maryland real estate appraisers have nearly 60 years’ of combined experience dealing with estate and date of death valuations.
+In fact, a large number of estate attorneys, accountants and financial planners have come to rely on Maryland Appraisals for our opinions of real property value in estate probate settlement proceedings.